yuvrajsingh2304/Newsletter_2023/Content/IT/IT.md

 ## Department at Glimpse

   IT department is NBA Accrediated since 2008.
-This year again **It department got the NBA Accrediation till June, 2025**.
+This year again **IT department got the NBA Accrediation till June, 2025**.

   ![HSR](Images/NBA.jpg)